raven-os/nest/doc/nest-05.md

 ## Nest search

 `nest search <package>` searches the given package in the local cache.
-You may need to update it first using `nest pull` in order to see an up to date results list.
+You may need to update it first by using `nest pull` in order to see an up to date results list.
 The output is for example:

 ```
 $ nest search gcc